+View original post here.
 The trudge from one class to another can be a mundane journey, but students making their way past room 117 might catch a glimpse of Kedi Ochs singing and dancing outside of English teacher Ann Rocarek’s classroom.

+View the original post here.
+View The Gazette post here.
 Education was not a guarantee for Veronica Kharunda ’19.
 The first school she attended was at a refugee camp in Kenya when she was 10 or 11.
 Children ranging from five to 20 years old attended before it was even finished being built.
 When itContinue reading “Resilience”

+View the original post with family photo’s shared by Samina Naz here.
+View The Gazette publication here.
 Following the death of her parents, Samina Naz was devastated.
 Her mother passed in 1998 and two years later, her father died of a heart attack.
 The loss brought her from Pakistan, her home at the time, to theContinue reading “Pakistan to the USA: the journey to paraeducation”